MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_azure_sspr.md

 4. Since this is your first sign in as Adele Vance, you will be prompted to reset your password.
 Enter your old password.
 For your new password enter **SC900-Lab**.
 Enter **SC-900-Lab** in the confirm password field.
 Select **Sign in**.
 Note: we are using this password only for the convenience of the lab.
 As a best practice you would typically enter a more secure password.

 5. A pop-up displays indicating that More information is required.
 This is because as a member of the SSPRSecurityUsers group, the configuration requires its members to register when they sign in.
 Select the **Next** button.
+Note:  An alternative to having users do the registration, themselves, is for admins to directly configure the authentication methods when they add a user.
+This requires admins to know and set the ​phone numbers and email addresses that users use to perform self-service password reset, and reset a user’s password.

 6. The “Keep your account secure” page opens.
 The window that appears is for the Phone authentication method, if you don’t have a mobile device with you that is capable of receiving text messages, skip to the next step.
 You are prompted to enter a phone number.
 Ensure the option **Text me a code** is enabled.
 Enter the phone number where you can receive a text code and select the **Next button**.
 A new window opens indicating a code was just sent to the phone you entered.
 Enter the code your received and select **Next**.
 A window opens indicating Success and showing your Default sign-in method.
 Select **Done**.